 Unfortunately, there is no systematic procedure to troubleshoot an STP issue.
 However, this section sums up some of the actions that are available to you.
 Most of the steps in this section apply to the troubleshooting of bridging loops in general.
 You can use a more conventional approach to identify other failures of the STP that lead to a loss of connectivity.
 For example, you can explore the path that the traffic that experiences a problem takes.

-Note: Most of these troubleshooting steps assume connectivity to the different devices of the bridge network.
+Note: Most of these steps to troubleshoot assume connectivity to the different devices of the bridge network.
 This connectivity means you have console access.
 During a bridging loop, for example, you probably cannot make a Telnet connection.

-If you have the output of a show-tech support command from your Cisco device, you can use Output Interpreter (registered customers only) to display potential issues and fixes.
+If you have the output of a show-tech support command from your Cisco device, you can use Cisco CLI Analyzer (registered customers only) to display potential issues and fixes.

 Before you troubleshoot a bridging loop, you need to know these items, at minimum: